Wouldn’t it be fantastic to get paid to be an audience member?

-Popular TV shows fill up seats months ahead.
+Popular TV shows fill up their audience seats months in advance.
 They also do not pay audience members (at least, not anymore), but give away freebies and prizes.

 Oprah (when her show was still on) was legendary about her Favorite Things Giveaways: from diamond watches to all-expenses-paid cruises.
 And who can ever forget about the brand new Pontiac G6 given to ALL 276 members of her studio audience in 2004?